-The goodwill originating as a result of the acquisition of a subsidiary is presented in the consolidated statement of financial position as a part of non-current assets and the goodwill originating as a result of acquisition of joint-ventures or associated companies is included in the total value of investment and is reported as "investments in associated companies".
+The goodwill originating as a result of the acquisition of a subsidiary is presented in the consolidated statement of financial position as a part of non-current assets and the goodwill originating as a result of acquisition of joint-ventures or associated companies is included in the total value of investment and is reported as "Investments in associated companies".

 The goodwill associated with the acquisition of associated companies is tested as part of the total value of the investment.
-Separately recognized goodwill on the acquisition of subsidiaries is tested mandatorily for

-All amounts are in thousand Bulgarian leva unless otherwise stated impairment at least once annually.
+Separately recognized goodwill on the acquisition of subsidiaries is tested mandatorily for impairment at least once annually.
 Impairment losses on goodwill are not reversed subsequently.
 Gains or losses on sale (disposal) of a subsidiary of the Group also include the book value of the goodwill, associated with the sold (disposed) company.